StanfordAIR/vision/cnn-ocr/README.md

     $ floyd init <project name>
     $ floyd --gpu 'python cnn-train.py' (or test.py or whatever)
-    $ floyd logs -t <project id, it tells you what it is> ``` You only start with 2 hours of GPU time, but it's really easy to create a new account if you know what I mean. ;)
+    $ floyd logs -t <project id, it tells you what it is> ``` You only start with 2 hours of GPU time, but it's really easy to create a new account, if you know what I mean. ;)

 If you want to see something really cool, enter the command: